Initial Public Offering (IPO) in Public Unlisted Companies

 - Application for refunding security deposit calculated at 1% of the total securities.

-After the closure of the issue, the bids received are aggregated under different categories, i.e, and firm allotment, Qualified Institutional Buyers, Non-Institutional Investors, Retail Individual Investors, etc. Allotment to QIBs and NIIs is done on a proportionate basis.
-However, the allotment to each retail individual investor shall not be less than the minimum bid, subject to availability of shares in retail individual investor category, and the remaining available shares, if any, shall be allotted on a proportionate basis.
+After the closure of the issue, the bids received are aggregated under different categories, i.e., firm allotment, Qualified Institutional Buyers, Non-Institutional Investors, Retail Individual Investors, etc. Allotment to QIBs and NIIs is done on a proportionate basis.
+However, the allotment to each retail individual investor shall not be less than the minimum bid, subject to the availability of shares in the retail individual investor category, and the remaining available shares, if any, shall be allotted on a proportionate basis.